the1lab/1lab/src/Cat/Regular.lagda.md

 open is-regular
 ```

-The basic example of regular category is the category $\sets$.
+The basic example of regular category is the category $\Sets$.
 As
 mentioned in the introductory paragraph, this is an instance of a more
 general fact, but we prove it here in this specific case first, for the
 sake of concreteness.